Choosing a Warehouse

 Comparing Redshift and BigQuery

-Both Redshift and BigQuery are attractive cloud-hosted, relatively cheap, and performant analytical databases.
-The differences between the two are largely around their architecture and pricing.
+Both Redshift and BigQuery are attractive cloud-hosted, affordable, and performant analytical databases.
+The differences between the two are around their architecture and pricing.

 Redshift performance and storage capacity is a function of cluster size and cluster type.
 As your storage or performance requirements change, you can scale up or down your cluster as needed.